 Students also attend and observe other competitions in preparation for their own real-world scenarios.
 This gives them a platform to learn more about latest industry developments, compare best practices and witness the application of engineering work across different industries and scenarios.

-Every semester, School of Engineering organises an Engineering Fair that showcases the students’ work to the campus community, industry members and visiting academicians.
+Every semester, Department of Engineering organises an Engineering Fair that showcases the students’ work to the campus community, industry members and visiting academicians.
 This is an avenue for students to demonstrate their technical skills and knowledge, and increase their exposure to aspects of marketing, event organisation and project management.
 Some of the projects done by our students are showcased below.

 Application of Natural Fibres in Acoustic Panel